 Keeping separate accounts only creates unnecessary layers in your finances and opens the door to miscommunication at best and financial infidelity at worst.
 All too often, I hear stories of married couples who don’t have joint accounts (or one partner simply never looks at the joint account), and the couple ends up in foreclosure because one partner never knew the other was shopping or gambling instead of paying the bills.

 Of course, there are times when you might legitimately want to conceal the purchase of a gift or other surprise for your spouse, in which case a small separate checking account or credit card makes sense.

 It’s easier if something happens

 Here’s a big one.
 God forbid something happens to either you or your spouse, having your assets in a joint bank account will ensure the surviving spouse has uninterrupted access to the funds.
-In the event your spouse dies, you may not be able to access his or her individual bank accounts until the estate goes through probate, a process that may take months.
+In the event your spouse dies, you may not be able to access his or her individual bank accounts until the estate goes through probate, a process that may take months or maybe years.